griquelme/tidyms/docs/glossary.rst

 Definitions
 ===========

-Here is a list of some of the most used concepts in the MSKM.
+Here is a list of the concepts used in TidyMS.

 .. glossary::